Wilcolab/Anythink-Market-57hvhlqh/README.md

 The project contains a simple node.js application that exposes REST APIs to perform arithmetic on integers, and provides a test suite with mocha and chai.

+## GitHub Copilot Integration

+GitHub Copilot was used during development to assist with:
+- Writing boilerplate code
+- Suggesting functions and logic
+- Improving code readability and efficiency

+Copilot helped speed up development and provided useful suggestions during implementation.

 ## Instructions

 In order to run the app use `npm start`